Day Care and Schools

 Children start comprehensive school in the year they turn seven.
 The City of Kouvola assigns children to their local public school (lähikoulu) the year before their comprehensive schooling is set to begin.
 The city sends out an information package with enrollment information in the spring before school begins.

 Children, who have arrived in Kouvola from abroad, and are residents of the city, are eligible for a period of preparatory education to ease their transition into the Finnish school system.
 This period takes from six months to a year.
 The preparatory education includes language instruction, and depending on the child’s age and needs, extra support from a staff of education professionals.
-Preparatory education takes place in two schools in Kouvola: Mansikkamäki and Vahtero.

 School supplies provided